ArctosDB/documentation-wiki/_documentation/container.markdown

 We are occasionally asked about object tracking without barcodes.
 While such interfaces could be developed, we suggest that they should not be;
-non-machine-based “object tracking” is best accomplished through specimen part attributes.
+non-machine-based "object tracking" is best accomplished through specimen part attributes.

-With barcodes, explicitly-defined things (specimen parts) are uniquely, unambiguously, and globally identified, then “read” by a device which is mathematically prevented from making read errors.
+With barcodes, explicitly-defined things (specimen parts) are uniquely, unambiguously, and globally identified, then "read" by a device which is mathematically prevented from making read errors.
 We maintain that this is fundamentally different than anything produced by people reading labels.
 If the machine says ContainerA is in ContainerB, there are